Yesferal/HornsApp-Core/README.md

 This file will first execute a script in order to build a xcframework.

 #### Script
-The script folder contains the `pre-build.script` that will be executed by HornsAppCore.podspec file, as a prepare command.
+The script folder contains the `prepare_command.script` that will be executed by HornsAppCore.podspec file, as a prepare command.
 This script contains pre-conditions that are necessary in order to publish our library.

 ## License